Maybe There’s Just More Ears

 And it’s possible that it isn’t just snoring–it could be sleep apnea.
 If you are being told that you snore this season, it’s time to talk to a doctor about the problem and look for treatment.

-To learn about effective snoring treatment in River Edge, NJ, please call 201-546-8512 today for an appointment with a sleep dentist at the River Edge Dental Center for TMJ, Sleep, & Reconstructive Dentistry.
+To learn about effective snoring treatment in River Edge, NJ, please call 201-343-4044 today for an appointment with a sleep dentist at the River Edge Dental, New Jersey’s center for TMJ, sleep apnea & reconstructive dentistry.